How to Set Up DKIM for your Sender Domain

 If this occurred in your case, try removing the domain name from the record's name, leaving it as " mailpoet1._domainkey", "mailpoet2._domainkey" and "_mailpoet".

-- If you use Cloudflare as your domain's DNS provider, switch from "Proxied" to "DNS only" Proxy status for both of the CNAME records:
+- If you use Cloudflare as your domain's DNS provider, the Proxy Status should be changed from "Proxied" to "DNS only" for both of the CNAME records: